-If you’ve been injured due to the negligence or malicious act of someone else, you need a New Jersey personal injury lawyer to represent you in court.
+If you’ve been injured due to the negligence or malicious act of someone else, you need a Jersey City personal injury lawyer to represent you in court.
 In any personal injury case, there are two major types of “damages.”
 Whether you were in a car accident, slipped and fell, or were injured at work, these two categories may apply.

 “Damages” refers to the losses you’ve experienced, which the party at fault for your injury must provide compensation for.
 These damages may be economic (also legally known as “special”) or non-economic (legally referred to as “general”).
 A New Jersey attorney competent in the field of personal injury can help you understand the difference and get you the full compensation you deserve.

 Special damages are much easier to quantify.
 These are the type of costs there’s a tangible paper trail for with a total.
 They include losses that are easy to calculate, including:

 - Lost income due to time out of work

 - Damage to your property

 - Other out-of-pocket costs associated with the accident, your injury, and recovery

 General damages are far harder to put a price tag on but no less important.
 They include things like:

 It’s not easy to calculate how much the pain and suffering you’ve experienced is worth in a monetary sense.
 However, insurance companies do use two common methods—the multiplier method and the per diem method.